robymes/VagrantDockerSwarm/readme.md

 ```
 * point your browser to **http://localhost:8080**, should receive a JSON ok response
 * point your browser to **http://localhost:8080/ping**, should receive a JSON response with container IP config details
-* refresh several times, *instanceId* property should change in load balancing
+* refresh several times: *instanceId* property should change in load balancing